celskeggs/journal/README.md

-# Journal: like a microblogging tool, but just for you.
+# Journey: like a microblogging tool, but just for you.

 In progress.